krakadal/PRANA/README.md

 Add monitor preview and UI template

 PRANA is an advanced market analysis core utilizing bio-digital metaphors to process on-chain data.
+Status: Observer-Only System.
+Philosophy: PRANA maps the invisible layers of market chaos.
+She does not touch the money; she guards the mind of the observer.